 The Thoth Tarot trump for Pisces and the 29th path of the Tree of Life is The Moon XVIII.
 The esoteric title of the trump is Ruler of Flux and Reflux: Child of the Sons of the Mighty.
 Here we have a path that is half in shadows.

-Such light as there may be is deadlier than darkness, and the silence is wounded by howling beasts.
+“Such light as there may be is deadlier than darkness, and the silence is wounded by howling beasts.”

-	- Waking consciousness or self-awarenes
+1. Waking consciousness or self-awareness

-	- Subconscious or dreaming consciousnes
+2. Subconscious or dreaming consciousnes

-	- The unconscious
+3. The unconscious

-	It has been argued that there is no such thing as an unconscious, since if it is not conscious then it cannot be thought of as any kind of consciousness.
-The letter for Pisces is qoph or ‘Q’, which represents the back of the head and the medulla oblongata—the lowest part of the brainstem, connecting the brain with the spinal cord.
-This is the most primal part of the brain, and in terms of consciousness it is where the earliest evolutionary memories are stored.
+It has been argued that there is no such thing as an unconscious; if it is not conscious then it cannot be thought of as any kind of consciousness.
+The letter for Pisces is qoph or ‘Q’, which represents the back of the head and the medulla oblongata, the lowest part of the brainstem connecting the brain with the spinal cord.
+This is the primal root of the brain.
+In terms of consciousness, it is where the earliest memories are stored.
 If one could send consciousness backwards, from the frontal lobes of rational intelligence to the narrow passage of the medulla oblongata, one might be able to see all the way down to the base of the spine.